Teo44/Deadline-tracker/README.md

 # Deadline-tracker

 A web application for keeping track of deadlines.
+Currently users can add deadlines and mark them as completed.

 The application in it's current state is running on [Heroku.](https://deadline-tracker.herokuapp.com)

+Some use cases can be found in the [documentation.](https://github.com/Teo44/Deadline-tracker/blob/master/documentation/use_cases.md)

-## TODO
+## Future features

-- A database (sqlite)
+- A deadline will also include a date
-- Functionality for adding deadlines to the database
+- Deadlines can be given priorities
-- Functionality for viewing deadlines from the database
+- Categories for deadlines
+- User accounts
+- A more informative interface